mauricioaniche/slr-crawler/README.md

 This is a simple crawler that collects references from academic libraries.

-* It currently supports Google Scholar, ACM, Science Direct, IEEE Xplore, and ACM Digital Library.
+* It currently supports Google Scholar, ACM Digital Library, Science Direct, IEEE Xplore, and Springer.
 * It produces a CSV with the following columns: _library,title,conference,url,author,year,citations_

 ## How to use it